Political history of the United Kingdom (1979–present): Falklands War

 The British sank the Argentine cruiser ARA General Belgrano during the Falklands War.

 In Argentina, an unstable military junta was in power and keen on reversing its huge economic unpopularity.
 On 2 April 1982, it invaded the Falkland Islands, the only invasion of a British territory since World War II.
 Argentina has claimed the islands since an 1830s dispute on their settlement.
 Thatcher sent a naval task force to recapture the Islands.
 The ensuing Falklands War saw the swift defeat of Argentina in only a few days of fighting, resulting in a wave of patriotic enthusiasm for Thatcher personally, at a time when her popularity had been at an all-time low for a serving prime minister.
 Opinion polls showed a huge surge in Conservative support which would be sufficient to win a general election.
 In the end, the war probably raised the Conservative vote by about six points, according to scholarly studies of the polling data.

-This "Falklands Factor", as it came to be known, was crucial to the scale of the landslide Conservative majority in the June 1983 general election, with a fragmented Labour Party enduring its worst postwar election result, while the SDP–Liberal Alliance (created two years earlier in a pact between the Liberal Party and the new Social Democratic Party (UK) formed by disenchanted former Labour MP's) trailed Labour closely in terms of votes but won few seats.
+This "Falklands Factor", as it came to be known, was crucial to the scale of the landslide Conservative majority in the June 1983 general election, with a fragmented Labour Party enduring its worst postwar election result, while the SDP–Liberal Alliance (created two years earlier in a pact between the Liberal Party and the new Social Democratic Party (UK) formed by disenchanted former Labour MPs) trailed Labour closely in terms of votes but won few seats.